Carlton2003/yjin0588_9103_tut3/README.md

 **Inspiration:** [Link](https://dribbble.com/shots/3577112-Pixel-sorting-experiment)

 **Note:**
-Drawing on the work's horizontally fractured banding and color layering, I'll use pixel reordering to stretch pixels along scan lines by brightness and hue, and manipulate time to create a slow-moving, fractured, and recomposed effect.
-Pixel reordering facilitates parameterized and abstract design, such as direction, threshold, intensity, and real-time interactivity.
+Utilizing the work's horizontally fractured strips and color gradations, I will employ pixel remapping techniques, stretching pixels along scan lines through brightness and hue, which continuously change over time, creating a slowly moving, cyclical effect of fragmentation, reassembly, and refracture.

+Pixel remapping techniques facilitate parameterization and abstraction of the design work, such as direction, threshold, intensity, and real-time interactivity.
 This allows for dynamic and controllable manipulation while preserving the original work's abstract composition.
-Therefore, I'll choose this imaging method, as it will allow me to easily replicate and expand upon the visual effects in code for my final project.
+I will choose this imaging method because it allows me to easily replicate and expand the visual effects of the final project in code.

 ![high-quality screenshot 01](Picture/screenshot01.png)
 ![high-quality screenshot 02](Picture/screenshot02.png)